enkidevs/curriculum/lua/lua-core/events-intro/what-are-events-in-lua-i.md

 Which of these events could act as a signal for something that has occurred? ???

-Option A: initializing a variable
+Option A: initializing a variable on startup
 Option B: when a variable equals a specific integer Option C: defining a function
 Option D: a comment line